 If there’s a country’s urban planning to be fascinated about in SEA region, here’s my take, Singapore, Again.
-Oh well perhaps i am very near to Singapore, well soon enough i will study more about the northern neighbour, Bangkok.
-I spotted information about Common Service Tunnel CST 2 years ago when i was visiting URA center.
-It was briefly said in the City Exhibition Center that CST will help facilities in the long run, but this is some deeper elaboration i would like to make.
+Oh well perhaps I am very near to Singapore, well soon enough I will study more about the northern neighbor, Bangkok.
+I spotted information about Common Service Tunnel CST 2 years ago when I was visiting URA center.
+It was briefly said in the City Exhibition Center that CST will help facilities in the long run, but this is some deeper elaboration I would like to make.

 THE DAWN OF THE NEW HOT SPOT

 The CST comes in the right time to support the growth of Marina Bay.
 Personally, I’ve been to that area for more than 3 times and I anticipated that something better and greater development will come over the next 20 years in that area.
 Marina Bay is set to be a 24/7 destination with endless opportunities for people to “explore new living and lifestyle options, exchange new ideas and information for business, and be entertained by rich leisure and cultural experiences” .Marina District is the new Area of development The government is pumping in close to S$2 billion to build the infrastructural base for MarinaBay, including the CST, the MarinaBarrage, a Rapid Transit System and a new waterfront promenade and bridge.